Unit Linear Relationships Homework 2

 Introduction

 A unit linear relationship is generally understood as a proportional relationship in which one quantity changes by a constant multiple of another, and that multiple is expressed as a per-unit value.
-Basically, if you know the cost of one pound of rice, you automatically know the cost of five pounds because the ratio remains unchanged.
+That's why in other words, if you know the cost of one pound of rice, you automatically know the cost of five pounds because the ratio remains unchanged.
 Homework 2 in this unit is designed to strengthen your ability to identify that unchanging ratio from tables, graphs, and verbal descriptions, and then represent it algebraically.
 Mastering these skills now creates the foundation for everything from graphing lines to solving systems of equations later in the year.

 Detailed Explanation